Clinical Psychology (CPSY)

 This is a clinical and didactic seminar on beginning psychotherapy.
 The focus will be on case formulation and developing a therapeutic relationship with the client.

-This seminar involves the evaluation and treatment of infants, children, adolescents and their caregivers in the Professional Psychology Center.
-Supervision is provided from an integrative and relationship-based perspective, and topics relevant to perinatal, infant, child, and adolescent psychotherapy are discussed.
+This seminar involves the evaluation and treatment of children and adolescents (i.e., ages 6 through 18) in the Professional Psychology Center.
+Supervision is provided from an integrative and relationship-based perspective, and topics relevant child and adolescent assessment and treatment are discussed.

 CPSY 5388 Pro Sem:Psychological Assessmt (2 Credits)